brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 13/Hebrews 13 1 bht.md

 # Hebrews 13:1 Commentary Help Text

 ## BHT:
-Let brotherly love continue, for it is the first of the fruits of faith.
-Show love to strangers, for some have unknowingly entertained angels.
-This admonition emphasizes the importance of brotherly love and warns against its interruption.
-Without this grace, a profession of religion is in vain.
-Let us abound in love, for it is the bond of perfectness and makes our communion delightful and edifying.
+Let brotherly love remain, not die out.
+The exhortations point the same way, emphasizing the importance of this distinct manifestation of love within the church.
+The Church of Jerusalem was distinguished by this grace, and the author urges the readers to continue in it.
+Show love through hospitality, as you may have entertained angels unawares.
+Brotherly love is always in order in a church and is evidence of regeneration, the bond of perfectness, and what makes the saints' communion delightful and edifying.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Let brotherly love remain."
+1. "Let brotherly love remain, not die out."
-2. "The exhortations in ch. iii, 12 f.; x.
-24 f.; xii, 12 ff., point the same way."
+2. "It is put first, as being the first of the fruits of faith."
-3. "And it is put first, as being the first of the fruits of faith."
+3. "The exhortations...point the same way."

 ### Jamieson-Fausset-Brown:
-1. "brotherly love—a distinct special manifestation of 'charity' or 'love'".
+1. "brotherly love—a distinct special manifestation of 'charity' or 'love'" (:-).
-2. "The Church of Jerusalem, to which in part this Epistle was addressed, was distinguished by this grace".
+2. "The Church of Jerusalem, to which in part this Epistle was addressed, was distinguished by this grace"
 3. "Charity will itself continue.
-See that it continue with you".
+See that it continue with you."

 ### Albert Barnes:
 1. "Implying that it now existed among them."